 Distributors are expected to propose a fully fixed rate design for new charges applicable to the residential class provided that those charges are specifically related to the distribution of electricity.
-Pass-through costs (e.g. transmission rates, Low Voltage charges, and Group 1 deferral and variance accounts) and LRAMVA amounts are to continue to be recovered as variable charges because the distributor's costs vary with electricity usage.
+Pass-through costs (e.g. transmission rates, low voltage charges, wholesale market service charges, and commodity costs) and LRAMVA amounts are to continue to be recovered as variable charges because the distributor's costs vary with electricity usage.
 Previously approved distribution-specific charges or rate riders on a distributor's tariff should remain unchanged until they expire, even if they were declared interim.